Connect ITONICS to Trendone

 Look for the Trendone card under the Modules/Features section and check the box on the left corner of the module card.
 (Please contact your Customer Success Manager if the card is not visible).

 On the module card, select the source entity from Trendone, which are either microtrends, macrotrends, or megatrends.
 Note that once the selection is done for a particular source entity, this selection cannot be reverted again, unless the Trendone module is disabled and re-enabled again completely for an entity type.
+Note that one the mapping for a particular Trendone entity type can only be mapped to one corresponding ITONICS entity type at a time.

 Screenshot 2024-07-02 at 09.02.00.png